michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 - v: gather or cause to gather into a cluster
 - v: form into a bunch
 ### Family
-bunch: bunched, bunches, bunching, bunchy+;bunchy: bunchiest
+- bunch: bunched, bunches, bunching, bunchy+
+- bunchy: bunchiest
 ### Examples
 - When he hit the ground, he heard “a whole bunch of pops.”
 - They end up with a bunch of names and pick one or two.